rafaelbenetti/mean-todo-list/README.md

 ## MEAN TODO List with docker
-TODO list using latest version of MEAN stack using docker containers.
+TODO List using latest version of MEAN stack and docker containers.

 ## Set up

-Make sure you have docker and docker-compose installed.
+Make sure you have `docker` and `docker-compose` installed.

-Docker should be version 19 or higher.
+`docker` should be version 19 or higher.

-Docker-compose should be version 1.24 or higher.
+`docker-compose` should be version 1.24 or higher.

 ### Clone the repo
 ```bash